What is a Computer Motherboard?

 A typical PC has its processor main memory and other important components connected to the mainboard.

-One very important component of the mainboard is the chipset that supports the CPU.
+One very important component of the computer motherboard is the chipset that supports the CPU.
 The chipset provides support between the CPU and the various buses and external components.
 The chipset also controls the features and capabilities of the motherboard.

 - Chipset that forms an interface between the processor's front-side bus (FSB), main memory (RAM) and peripheral buses.